+Our students began University life at 111 different higher education institutions in September last year.
 Alongside more traditional institutions, students began studying degrees at BIMM, Northbrook, Ravensbrook, SOAS, Falmouth, and Glasgow Arts alongside conservatoires for Dance, Music and Drama.

-Our students benefit from contextual offers at Bristol, Exeter and Plymouth to state colleges and also Widening Access Schemes at Leeds, Surrey, Newcastle and Sheffield who are keen to encourage social mobility from dis-advantaged students.
+Our students benefit from contextual (lower) offers at Bristol and Plymouth and also Widening Access Schemes at Leeds, Surrey, Newcastle and Sheffield who are keen to encourage social mobility from disadvantaged students.
+Universities provide various contextual offers for our Widening Participation cohort.
+Please see our WP information for more details.

 Close partnerships with the Universities of Sussex, Brighton and Chichester ensure that significant numbers of our students choose to apply locally.
 It is worth remembering that universities will be specialists in particular fields for instance Loughborough is a top university for Sport.
-There are also a selection of creative arts universities such as Bournemouth Arts, Norwich and Falmouth which will be a main focus for students wishing to study in the creative fields.
+Creative arts universities such as Bournemouth Arts, Norwich and Falmouth which will be a main focus for students wishing to study in the creative fields.

-Most popular subject areas Sept 2021 entry
+Most popular subject areas Sept 2023 entry